12 Offbeat Things to Do in Vientiane, Laos

 Two of our favorite fresh markets are Khua Din (across from Talat Sao Morning Market—the meats and veggies are behind the rear parking lot), and Thongphanthong Market (better known as Market 103) [map] on Lao-Thai Road a short tuk-tuk ride southeast of the city center.

-meat market things to do in Vientiane
+meat market in Vientiane

 Meat section at Market 103.